Is It Better to Air Dry After a Shower? Pros, Cons & Best Practices

 Since no towels are used:

-• Water consumption from laundry is reduced
+• Water use from laundry is reduced

-• Energy usage decreases
+• Energy use decreases

 This makes air drying a more sustainable choice.